dmsc/fastbasic/manual.md

 FujiNet Statements
 ------------------

+*NOTE:* The FujiNet Statements are not available in the integer-only version.

 These are statements that talk to the
 FujiNet network adapter, and can be used to open network connections, using